 In its most basic form, CNC machining allows you to pre-program the speed and position of machine tool components and run them through software in repeatable, predictable cycles with minimal human intervention.

-Technology has been implemented throughout the manufacturing sector due to these characteristics and is notably important in steel and plastic manufacture.
+Technology has been implemented throughout the manufacturing sector due to these characteristics and is notably essential in steel and plastic manufacture.

 For axis motion, commercial CNC metalworking machines employ closed-loop suggestion controls.
 The controller in a closed-loop system uses an absolute or incremental encoder to monitor the precise position of each axis.